resthub/resthub-js/src/documentation/repositories.rst

 		}, {});
 	});

-In this example, we add a specific functionnality that makes an ajax call to the distant webserver.
+In this example, we add a specific functionality that makes an ajax call to the distant webserver.

-You can easily can create mock repositories by return client side json files (mostly for read and list functions).
+You can easily create mock repositories by returning JSON files on the client side (mostly for read and list functions).